vic/apollo-phoenix-websocket/README.md

 Just import the `createNetworkInterface` from APW and use it to create an ApolloClient.

-The `networkInterface` function takes an options object, the only required property is `uri` which specifies your endpoint websocket address.
+The `createNetworkInterface` function takes an options object, the only required property is `uri` which specifies your endpoint websocket address.

 ```javascript